smaurice101/readthedocs/docs/source/coreintegrations.rst

 TML Python Library
 -----------

-TML solutions are built with the MAADSTML Python Libary.
+TML solutions are built with the `MAADSTML Python Libary <https://pypi.org/project/maadstml/>`_.
+Refer to :ref:`MAADSTML Python Library API` for more details.

 Docker
 -----------